 Bentonite clays bath

-Instructions for a nice bentonite clay soak:
+Suggestions for a bentonite clay soak:

 - Some start with 1-5 cups of clay powder mixed with hot water in the tub.
-(I’ve tried using up to 10 punds (5 kg) of clay in one bath.)
+(We tried up to 10 punds (5 kg) of clay in one bath.)
 It’s easier to mix the clay if you do it in just a little hot water.
 Some use a mixer or blender to mix water and clay powder and then pour this mix into the bathtub water.
 Others mix the clay powder with hot water in the tub using a whisk; dissolve all the clay lumps.

 - The water should be in a comfortable temperature.